What is an Affinity Community?

 When planning for Rincon del Rio, we had to ask ourselves how much fun it would be, really, if you were on vacation all the time.
 It was troubling to consider every function of daily life being taken care of by someone.
 That just doesn’t seem to promote individual growth and personal responsibility—two key ingredients of independent living.

 In the end, we decided it was best to design a campus where people can retire their own way, learn and grow with support and encouragement, to find and build on their own strengths and interests.

-An Niche For Everyone
+A Niche For Everyone Who Wants One

 For a long time now, 55+ people have been living in affinity communities and many didn’t realize it.
 Anyone living next to a golf course with little carts running around on the streets is living in an Affinity Community.
 What does that mean?
 A setting where people who share similar interests, religions, professional backgrounds or lifestyles living in the same locale.
 (In the common example above, golf.)

 There are now niche communities for Jimmy Buffet Fans, LGBTQs, Asians, Indians, co-housing—you name it it’s probably out there; and if it isn’t, there are plans in the making.